Keyboard shortcuts

 This scenario reflects the "supply shock" dynamics observed during the 2024 ETF inflows.
 It assumes that lottery players are "sticky" holders (similar to how they treat tickets—holding for a big win), reducing the sell-side pressure.
 This aligns with JMP Securities' analysis.11

 Analysis: This scenario suggests a near-tripling of the price.
-The daily buy pressure of $310 million overwhelms OTC desks, forcing them to bid up spot markets aggressively.
+The daily buy pressure of \310 million USD overwhelms OTC desks, forcing them to bid up spot markets aggressively.

 3.3 Scenario C: The Liquidity Crisis (BoA 118x Multiplier)